Khanh779/WinTrust_Secure_Checker/README.md

 # WinTrust_Secure_Checker

 ## Description
 "WinTrust Secure Checker" is a tool designed to check the safety of files on the Windows operating system by using the WinVerifyTrust function from the WinTrust API.
-This project is built on the .NET 6.0 framework and has the ability to verify digital signatures on files to ensure their integrity and origin.
+This project is built on the .NET 6.0 framework and has the ability to verify digital signatures on files to ensure their integrity and origin. <br>
 To learn more about WinVerifyTrust and how it works, you can refer to the [Windows API Documentation](https://learn.microsoft.com/en-us/windows/win32/api/wintrust/nf-wintrust-winverifytrust).

 ## Key Features